-- 129. Although secure and effective information rights management, in some form, has been an objective of corporations and researchers for many years ('368 patent, col. 6:61-7:3), the IRI patents are directed at solving problems that are unique to the realm of computers and specifically network cloud computing. - 130.
-The systems and methods disclosed in the IRI patents have particular application to two primary fields: electronic medical records and electronic rights management.
+129. Although secure and effective information rights management, in some form, has been an objective of corporations and researchers for many years ('368 patent, col. 6:61-7:3), the specifically network cloud computing.

+IRI patents are directed at solving problems that are unique to the realm of computers and to two primary fields: electronic medical records and electronic rights management.